 The helicopter answer lies in more heavy lift, which is already happening in Afghanistan, with more CH-47s arriving, less medium lift (it adds no additional value), and more light utility providing also a recce capability.
-For powerful transports, land and air, capable of moving large numbers of people and supplies reliably and quickly, and then sustaining them are the name of the counter-insurgency
+For powerful transports, land and air, capable of moving large numbers of people and supplies reliably and quickly, and then sustaining them are the name of the counter-insurgency game.

-It is about much more than attack and defence, of guns and rockets, but about the aspirations, fears and faces of people game.
 But this is still not a choice, at least not now.
 As one RAF officer put it in discussion in Kandahar, '[to] do Afghanistan, we need ten more C-17s now - and the A400M later.'
 This requirement has been recognised, too, by South Africa in its original (now cancelled) order for eight A400Ms.

-The economic argument seldom factors in the longterm running-costs of these items, and nor does it consider the (alternative) opportunity costs of such spending
+The economic argument seldom factors in the long-term running-costs of these items, and nor does it consider the (alternative) opportunity costs of such spending